Copyright © 2013 California Project LEAN. All rights reserved.

 California Project LEAN is a nationally recognized program with a proven track record of improving the food and activity environment in California communities and schools.
 Over the past 15 years, California Project LEAN has either conducted projects that have increased access to healthy foods and physical activity options in community settings through policy and environmental changes or provided technical assistance to others implementing similar efforts.
 Below is an overview of some of California Project LEAN's achievements:

-- From 2005 through 2010, California Project LEAN is providing technical assistance on schools for The California Endowment’s obesity prevention programs, Healthy Eating, Active Communities and the Central California Regional Obesity Prevention Program.
+- From 2005 through 2010, California Project LEAN provided technical assistance to grantees working in schools for The California Endowment’s obesity prevention programs, Healthy Eating, Active Communities and the Central California Regional Obesity Prevention Program.

 - In 2004, California Project LEAN received the Innovation in Prevention Award from the U.S. Department of Health and Human Services for its work at increasing school boards’ adoption of healthy nutrition policies prior to the federal mandate for local school wellness policies.